 - (a) Motions for an Extension of Time to Perform an Act.
-All motions for an extension of time to perform an act required or allowed to be done within a specified time must show good cause, prior consultation with opposing counsel, and the views of opposing counsel.
-Extensions will not be allowed unless the motion is made before the expiration of the specified time, except upon a showing of excusable neglect.
-Consent orders extending time may be signed by the clerk to the extent provided by Local Rule 108. - (b) Motions for Continuance.
-All motions to continue a pretrial conference, hearing on a motion, or the trial of an action must be presented through the clerk's office for the court's consideration reasonably in advance of the hearing date and must reflect the views of opposing counsel.
+All motions for an extension of time to perform an act required or allowed to be done within a specified time must comply with Fed.R.Civ.P.
+6(b) and show prior consultation with opposing counsel and the views of opposing counsel. - (b) Motions for Continuance.
+All motions to continue a pretrial conference, hearing on a motion, or the trial of an action must be filed reasonably in advance of the hearing date and must reflect the views of opposing counsel.